MrHate/jwbind/cpp/benchmark/README.md

 ### Phase 2: Hashmap Wasm binary cache

-As each wrapper object invoke a complete process reading Wasm binary with file I/O during instantiation, providing a binary cache shall considerably improve the WrapperCreation score.
+As each wrapper object invokes a complete process from reading Wasm binary with file I/O to module instantiation during construction, providing a binary cache shall considerably improve the WrapperCreation score.

 ```
 Run on (16 X 2100 MHz CPU s)